 What happens when you roast pumpkin?
 The flavor intensifies and sweetens a little.
 That is a great way to take an ok pumpkin and easily transform it into something worth eating alone or as a side dish.

-- Pumpkin: there are several you can choose, like pie pumpkins, English pumpkin (the green yellow one below), small pumpkins, and even butternut squash.
+- Pumpkin: there are several you can choose from, like pie pumpkins, sugar pumpkins, English pumpkins (the green-yellow one below), small pumpkins, and even butternut squash.
 They all work.
 I don't particularly recommend the spaghetti squash or any other similar because the pulp is not creamy but stringy.

-- Olive oil: I live by this oil when roasting vegetables but you can use any type you like.
+- Olive oil: I live by this oil when roasting vegetables but you can use any type you like, like sunflower or coconut oil.
+Or melted butter.

 - Salt: I like kosher salt or sea salt.
 But again, any type you usually use will work for this recipe.

-- Spices: I always use a touch of smoked paprika, gorund jalapeño peppers, cayenne or Merken (a fantastic paprika from Chile).
-To that I sometimes add a smidge of ground cinnamon and maybe a few grindings of nutmeg if I want to add some sweet warmth to the recipe.
+- Spices: I always use a touch of smoked paprika, ground jalapeño peppers, cayenne, or Merken (fantastic paprika from Chile).
+To that, I sometimes add a smidge of ground cinnamon and maybe a few grindings of nutmeg if I want to add some sweet warmth to the recipe.

 - Herbs: you can use fresh or dried.
 I like a mix of oregano and thyme, sometimes sage.
 Pumpkin goes well with many herbs, and you should find the ones or one that adapts to your personal palate.